-- 1. Financial Aid Call the Office of Financial Aid (630) 829-6100 or meet with a financial aid counselor to discuss the following: - Your eligibility for federal or state financial aid: If you are considering withdrawing from courses, be sure to discuss the federal Title IV refund policy and its implications for your current financial aid payment period with your financial aid advisor. - Your current and future eligibility for financial aid: Undergraduate students should be aware that Federal Pell Grant, Federal Direct Subsidized Loan and the Illinois Monetary Award Program (MAP) have lifetime limits. - Enrollment changes from full-time to part-time status: Changes in enrollment can affect the amount of your financial aid eligibility and may affect your eligibility for any enrollment-dependent benefits such as prior loan deferment or certain types of insurance coverage. - Satisfactory Academic Progress (SAP) regulations: Federal regulations require that students make steady progress toward a degree to remain eligible for financial aid.
+- 1. Financial Aid Call the Office of Financial Aid (630) 829-6100 or the Financial Aid Counselor at (602)888-5512 to discuss the following: - Your eligibility for federal or state financial aid: If you are considering withdrawing from courses, be sure to discuss the federal Title IV refund policy and its implications for your current financial aid payment period with your financial aid advisor. - Your current and future eligibility for financial aid: Undergraduate students should be aware that Federal Pell Grant and Federal Direct Subsidized Loan have lifetime limits. - Enrollment changes from full-time to part-time status: Changes in enrollment can affect the amount of your financial aid eligibility and may affect your eligibility for any enrollment-dependent benefits such as prior loan deferment or certain types of insurance coverage. - Satisfactory Academic Progress (SAP) regulations: Federal regulations require that students make steady progress toward a degree to remain eligible for financial aid.
 You may review the financial aid SAP Policy in the Forms section of our financial aid webpage. - Student loan deferment: If you have borrowed federal student loans your withdrawal will have implications which may include your grace period beginning to start or even the repayment on prior loans.
 Please contact your federal loan servicer for information to determine how withdrawal will affect your loan repayment.
-You may view your loan information on the National Student Loan Data System.

-- Increased educational expense: Remember that your educational costs will increase when you withdraw and may result in increased time to complete your degree.
+You may view your loan information on the National Student Loan Data System. - Increased educational expense: Remember that your educational costs will increase when you withdraw and may result in increased time to complete your degree.
 The expense of unearned coursework, increased educational debt and the potential loss of long-term student aid eligibility.
-Work with your financial aid counselor and academic advisor to minimize this cost. - 2.
-Business Office Call a Business Office representative at (630) 829-6503 to discuss any of the following: - Any outstanding balance you may have. - The implications of withdrawing if you participate in a payment plan.
+Work with your financial aid counselor and academic advisor to minimize this cost.

+- 2. Business Office Call a Business Office representative at (630) 829-6503 or the Financial Aid Counselor at (602)888-5512 to discuss any of the following: - Any outstanding balance you may have. - The implications of withdrawing if you participate in a payment plan.